 Atlanta Fraud Defense Lawyer

-Georgia Fraud Defense Attorney with Over 24 Years of Experience
+Georgia Fraud Defense Attorney with Over 29 Years of Experience

 Georgia law considers several independent crimes under the umbrella of fraud, including forgery, deposit fraud, credit card fraud, and identity fraud.
 The legal definition of fraud is “using deceitful or dishonest means to get something of value.”
 This definition is quite broad, and it encompasses different types of crime and penalties that are strict and severe.
-If you have been accused of fraud, it is vital to contact an experienced Atlanta fraud defense attorney.
-The attorneys at Abt Law Firm, LLC have over 24 years of experience helping people accused of fraud in Atlanta.
-We have the knowledge and experience needed to help you get the best possible results for your case.

 Georgia Fraud Laws